How to choose the right p2p lending platform for you

 So, how do you choose a peer to peer lending platform that is safe enough that you minimize your risks of losing your investments?

 When I started to invest in p2p lending platforms, this was my decision flow:

-- I heard about p2p lending platforms and I wanted to get in
+- I heard about p2p lending platforms and I wanted in

 - Searched on Google “European p2p lending platforms”